Macbucheron1/Devops-Template/README.md

 We can see that the CI/CD took much less time to complete.

-Furtheremore we can also delete the installation of Redis.
+Furthermore, we can also delete the installation of Redis.
 Indeed, since we are using Azure Cache for Redis, our API is only connecting to this online database.
 We can remove the Redis installation and the Redis check from the [CI pipeline](./.github/workflows/CI_CD_User_Api_Azure.yml).

 #### Access the User API on Azure